StackVista/stackstate-docs/develop/developer-guides/custom-functions/component-actions.md

 Each component action includes the following details:

-* **Name** - The name displayed to users in the StackState UI when the component action is available for a component.
+* **Name** - The name displayed to users in the Rancher Observability UI when the component action is available for a component.
 The component action name is case-sensitive.
-* **Description** - The text shown in the tooltip when a user hovers over the component action name in the StackState UI.
+* **Description** - The text shown in the tooltip when a user hovers over the component action name in the Rancher Observability UI.
 * **STQL Query** - An advanced topology query that returns all components for which this component action should be available.
 For details, see the [STQL Query](component-actions.md#stql-query) section below.
-* **Script** - A script written in StackState Scripting Language that's run whenever the component action is executed in the StackState UI.
+* **Script** - A script written in Rancher Observability Scripting Language that's run whenever the component action is executed in the Rancher Observability UI.
 For details, see the [script](component-actions.md#script) section and the [example scripts](component-actions.md#example-scripts) below.
 * **Identifier** - Optional.
 A unique identifier for the component action.
 For details, see the [identifier](component-actions.md#identifier) section below.

 ### STQL query